-Cheating: For some there will be a strong temptation to cheat by copying someone elses program.
+Cheating: For some there will be a strong temptation to cheat by copying someone else's program.
 The rationale is that since this class is so difficult, everybody else must be cheating too.
 Uh huh.
 This is not good for you.
 If you cheat in this way, what will you learn?
 You will learn that you cannot program.
 You will learn that you are a cheater.
-It will destroy your life.
 Don't cheat.
 Just drop the class instead.